Skip to Content

 minPriceMinimum accepted price for swaps triggered through the deposit channel.
 This field must be left out when specifying a slippageTolerancePercent.string

-livePriceSlippageTolerancePercent (optional)The percentage of deviation from the global index price that is acceptable for the swap to execute.
-If the deviation is exceeded, the swap will be refunded to the specified refund address.
-If not set, the default value from the quote will be used.
-Set the value to false to disable live price protection.
-If the quote does not have a recommended live price slippage tolerance, this setting is not available for the asset pair and should not be set.string false undefined
+livePriceSlippageTolerancePercent (optional)The percentage deviation from the global index price that is acceptable for the swap to execute.
+If the deviation exceeds, the swap will be refunded to the specified refund address.
+If not set, protocol defaults will be used. (if available for the asset pair)string

 refundAddressAddress on the source chain to which the refund will be sent, if the minimum price cannot be met.string